AO Foundation

 1959-06-23 00:00:00

-Laboratory of Experimental Surgery Davos established
+Laboratory for Experimental Surgery Davos established

 The first undertaking of the AO founders—Maurice E Müller, Robert Schneider, Hans Willenegger, Martin Allgöwer, and Walter Bandi—was to find a suitable place to conduct research.
 Davos was selected as the location, and the previous tuberculosis facility run by Alexander Spengler in Villa Fontana was identified as the ideal place for the newly established Laboratory for Experimental Surgery (LECD, Labor für experimentelle Chirurgie Davos).
 Allgöwer was its first director.
 Each of the AO founders made significant financial contributions towards the start-up costs for the AO's first research facility, known since June 1992 as the AO Research Institute Davos (ARI).